nisarg1631/Connectify-Fault-Tolerant-Queueing-Service/README.md

 The Docker Compose file (`compose.yaml`) describes the configuration of the containers (services).
 Here's a description of the various services:
 - `gateway`: This is an nginx service which acts as a reverse proxy / load-balancer for read-managers and write-managers.
     - Only this service is exposed via a port (8080) of the gateway of the network.
-- `primary_manager`: This is the write-manager service.
+- `primary_manager`: This is the write-manager service(s).
-    - Single service, unreplicated.
+    - Several replicas.
+    - Replicated by Docker Compose by specifying number in the compose file itself.
 - `readonly_manager`: This is the read-manager service(s).
     - Several replicas.
     - Replicated by Docker Compose by specifying number in the compose file itself.
 - `broker-[1..n]`: This is the broker service.
     - Several in number.
     - Added by mentioning `service` entries in the compose file (hard-coding).
 We choose this approach rather than Docker Compose replication as each broker uses a stores partitions in a separate database (having a different service name), so they are not exact replicas of each other.
-- `prime_datadb`: Metadata database.
+- `redis-node-[1..n]`: Metadata redis cluster.
-    - Single service, unreplicated.
+    - Multiple nodes, with replicas.
-- `masterdb-[1..n]`: Master database per broker for writes
+- `brokerdb-[1..n]`: Master database per broker for storing logs
-    - Several in number.
-Each corresponding to a broker.
-- `slavedb-[1..n]`: Slave database per broker for reads.
     - Several in number.
 Each corresponding to a broker.

 ### Docker Networking